vladarino/accept-a-card-payment/README.md

 # Accepting a card payment

 Cards are one of the most popular ways to pay online.
 Stripe offers several ways to accept card payments, depending on your business needs.
+This repository demonstrates how to use the Stripe Payments API to accept payments using a single-page application (selling a children's book).

 ## How to run locally